What Is the Structure of the Bee Antenna?

 The antennal socket connects the antennae to the bee’s head even though it isn’t formally part of the antenna.
 Each of the antennas may move independently thanks to these bowel-like sockets (almost like a shoulder and socket).

 The scape is attached to the bee’s head via four muscles that emerge from this socket.
 The bee’s antenna is completely controlled by these muscles.
-By way of the scape, the bee’s antennae are linked to its brain via a huge double nerve.
+By Scape, the bee’s antennae are linked to its brain via a huge double nerve.

 What Is the Bee Antenna Used For?

 As part of the hive’s surveillance, antennae are utilized to track movement and development.
-Worker bees are able to track the Queen’s pheromones in order to monitor her activities and sense danger (as mentioned above).
+Worker bees can track the Queen’s pheromones to monitor her activities and sense danger (as mentioned above).

 The quantity of foragers can be counted by the hive’s workers using a variety of pheromones.
 It is possible to slow the shift from nurse bees to foragers with a huge workforce.